Halophilus/Close-My-Tab/README.md

 ### Time Limits
 - A daily time allowance (`maxTimeAllowed`) is set for browsing distracting websites.
+- While this timer is running, time is actively being deducted from the daily time allowance.
+- When vistiting a distracting web page, this value is shown at the top of the page, forcing the user to scroll all the way up to check it.
+    - This timer dynamically reflects the time remaining in the allowance, reflecting multiple concurrent timers from multiple tabs.
 - Each session on a distracting website is timed, and the duration is deducted from the daily allowance.
 - Multiple distracting tabs can be opened concurrently, but concurrent timers compound the time deducted from a daily allotment.
 - If the user navigates from a distracting site to a second distracting site within the same tab, the timer persists with the original allowance.

-### Random Time Intervals
+### Time Intervals
-- When a user navigates to a distracting website, a random timer starts, the duration of which is within the remaining daily allowance.
+- When a user navigates to a distracting website, a timer starts, the duration of which is within the remaining daily allowance.
 - Once the timer ends, the tab is automatically closed.
 - This time interval is not revealed to the user.
 - This timer ends at the end of its random interval, if the tab is closed, or if the user navigates to a non-distracting site within the tab.